testdouble/moderate_parameters/README.md

 end
 ```

-We can then hit submit data from the form at `/people/new` and see that no new lines are added to the `moderate_params.log` file.
+We can then hit submit data from the form at `/people/new` and see that no new lines are added to the `moderate_parameters.log` file.

-This means that we can remove `moderate_params` and move to using `permit` as a part of `strong_parameters`:
+This means that we can remove `moderate_parameters` and move to using `permit` as a part of `strong_parameters`:

 ```ruby
 class PeopleController < ActionController::Base